How to touch up wicker furniture

 For quick repairs on damaged strands, I recommend using a strong adhesive suitable for natural materials.
 A clear epoxy or wood glue works effectively for fixing breaks.
 Apply a small amount of glue directly to the broken ends and press them together firmly.
 Allow it to cure according to the manufacturer’s instructions.

-See also How to age furniture with chalk paint
+See also How to build furniture in animal crossing

 In cases where strands have frayed or unraveled, a simple solution is reweaving.
 Cut a piece of similar material, ensuring it matches the thickness and color of the existing strands.
 Begin at one end, weaving the new piece in and out, matching the original pattern.
 Secure the ends with adhesive or by tucking them under existing strands.